-When the client makes the determination to establish a TDS protocol connection with the server side, the client sends a login message data stream to the server.
-The client can have more than one connection to the server, but each one is established separately in the same way.
-For more details, see section 2.2.6.3.
+When the client makes the determination to establish a TDS protocol connection with the server side, the client sends a Login message data stream to the server.
+The client can have more than one connection to the server, but each connection is established separately in the same way.
+For more details, see section 2.2.6.4.